GuillerminaLorenzo/CV/README.md

 I am a quick, logical and systematic learner, and my technical skill set has been growing exponentially since joining Makers.
 Here, I was able to strengthen my Ruby and JavaScript programming abilities to the point where I felt comfortable creating an AirBnb clone, a Facebook clone and a mobile app where I used React Native for the frontend and NodeJs to connect with Spotify API for the backend.
 I've been exposed to multiple tools from testing frameworks like Rspec and Jest to continuous integration with Cypress and deployment to production on Heroku.

 #### Communication
 I believe I know how to communicate my ideas in a clear and efficient way, also I'm a really good listener, I take every idea into consideration to get to the best solution.
-I've proven these working in teams in both, hospitality and Makers, where I had to be a leader sometimes, as a scrum master(agile methodology) or as the manager in a restaurant, but also be lead as part of the team.
+I've proven this working in teams in both, hospitality and Makers, where I had to be a leader sometimes, as a scrum master(agile methodology) or as the manager in a restaurant, but also be lead as part of the team.

 #### Adaptability
 Having the ability to adapt to changes quickly can be benefitial when approaching new or difficult challenges.
 This year I moved to England from Argentina, where I was born and raised.
 Leaving my whole life back looking for new opportunities was the biggest challenge I've ever faced.
 For me, getting used to my new reality wasn't as hard as I expected.
 I've improved my ability to communicate in English in a short period of time while becoming familiar with the British culture.